Amichai Lau-Lavie: Activities and Views

-About a decade later, in 2009, Lau-Lavie established an egalitarian and experimental Jewish community in New York under the name Lab/Shul—a combination of lab (lab) and synagogue (shul).
+About a decade later, in 2009, Lau-Lavie established an egalitarian and experimental Jewish community in New York under the name Lab/Shul—a combination of lab and synagogue (shul).
 The home page of the community website reads: "Lab/Shul accepts people of all races, religions, beliefs, gender expressions, sexual orientations, countries of origin, ages, abilities, families and shades—with an open heart."

 Resident Alien Status

 In 2017, Lau-Lavie published a position paper called "JOY", which is based on a proposal to reinterpreting "resident alien" (ger toshav) status for marriages of Jews with members of other religions, who do not convert but choose to adopt Jewish elements in their relationship.
 Lau-Lavie explains the need his proposed changes in the context of maintaining Judaism: "A couple comes to me—the woman is Jewish and the man isn't.
 They want to get married but he doesn't want to convert.
 They want to be part of our community, to raise their children as Jews.
 If I tell them 'no,' we've lost them and their children, and that's it."